jeremy-w/orthic/supplement.md

 ## Introduction

-The object of the following pages is to supply fuller explanation and illustration of [the methods of abbreviation given in the _Manual_ as "Hints for the Reporting Style"]({{M}}#hints-for-the-reporting-style) and to provide advanced writers of the system with additional matter for exercise and reading practice.
+The object of the following pages is to supply fuller explanation and illustration of [the methods of abbreviation given in the _Manual_ as 'Hints for the Reporting Style']({{M}}#hints-for-the-reporting-style) and to provide advanced writers of the system with additional matter for exercise and reading practice.

 Some students appear to think that a phonetic system must necessarily be briefer and simpler than an orthographic.
 Others appreciating the superior simplicity of the orthographic method are apt to wonder why shorthand was ever made phonetic.